 Consult with a Qualified Construction Accident Lawyer

-Our Columbus construction accident lawyers at Slater & Zurz are proud to stand up for the rights of people who suffer life-changing injuries on the job.
+Our Columbus personal injury lawyers at Slater & Zurz are proud to stand up for the rights of people who suffer life-changing injuries on the job.
 We understand the seriousness of construction accident injuries and have seen how they can derail an injured worker’s life.
-Our attorneys fight to minimize the catastrophic effects these accidents have on our clients and their families by pursuing the maximum recovery for their losses.
+Our attorneys fight to minimize these accidents’ catastrophic effects on our clients and their families by pursuing the maximum recovery for their losses.